dietmarkuehl/P3552-task/lazy.md

 After that, it seem the different `co_await`s don't use a separate allocation.

-The `unifex::task<T>` doesn't guard against stack overflow directly guard against stack overflow.
-Due to rescheduling continuations on a scheduler when the completion isn't always inlne, the issue only arises when `co_await`ing many senders with `blocking_kind::always_inline`.
+The `unifex::task<T>` doesn't directly guard against stack overflow.
+Due to rescheduling continuations on a scheduler when the completion isn't always inline, the issue only arises when `co_await`ing many senders with `blocking_kind::always_inline`.

 ## [stdexec](https://github.com/NVIDIA/stdexec)